 If you are new to my site, you might want to start with some favorite posts:

 When you subscribe to my site, I will email a blog post occasionally and also will email you instructions for making your own “thinking well” box.

 From Wyoming to Montana

-Caleb was the man of honor at his sister’s wedding -one of my sweetest parenting moments ever:
+Caleb was the man of honor at his sister’s wedding–one of my sweetest parenting moments ever.

 Thank you for stopping by.
-I pray God will encourage you as we connect here and draw close to the Lord together.
+I pray God will encourage you, as we connect here and draw close to the Lord together.

-See my contact page if you’d like to send me a personal email.
+I would enjoy hearing from you.
+Visit my contact page if you’d like to send me a personal email.